jsam6/tiktok-downloader/README.md

 # TODO

+* Clean up mkdir into ../utils

-i.
-Download all videos based on tiktoker's username
+* Download all videos based on tiktoker's username

+* Progress bar.

+* Skipped already downloaded videos.

+* Getting 'signature' in url parameters.

 # Project Overview
 Tiktok Downloader is a CLI build with node.js which aims to download videos of tiktokers.